voorhoede/voorhoede-website/readme.md

 If you need to make changes to the CMS model you will have to use a sandbox environment:

 1. Create a new sandbox by forking the primary environment [here](https://voorhoede-website.admin.datocms.com/admin/environments) or by doing `npx datocms environments:fork <primary-env> <new-env>`.
-Our current plan allows for maximum 3 concurrent sandboxes, if those are occupied check with your teammates to see if any of them can be deleted.
+DatoCMS has a limit on concurrent sandboxes, if those are occupied check with your teammates to see if any of them can be deleted.
 2. Update the value of `datocmsEnvironment` at [`constants.mjs`](/src/constants.mjs) to `<new-env>`
 3. Run the app in development mode (`npm run dev`).